Review: Toraño Exodus 1959 50 Years Box-Pressed Robusto (Prerelease)

 • The construction and performance were perfect.
 It had a perfect draw and a great burn.

-• Final smoking time was 1 hour 15 minutes.
+• Final smoking time was one hour and 15 minutes.

-Bottom Line: This was my first Toraño exodus 1959 50 Years, and I thought it was a pretty good cigar.
-I would certainly buy another that’s for sure, and it is a very reasonably priced cigar for flavors and great construction that you get.
+This was my first Toraño Exodus 1959 50 Years, and I thought it was a pretty good cigar.
+I would certainly buy another, that’s for sure, and it is a very reasonably priced cigar for flavors and great construction that you get.
 I have tried many cigars that have been much more expensive than this cigar that had quite a bit less to offer.